DataDog/nginx-datadog/doc/API.md

 Set the name of the environment within which nginx is running.
 Common values include `prod`, `dev`, and `staging`.

-### `datadog_propagation_styles`
-- **syntax** `datadog_propagation_styles <style> [<style> ...]`
-- **default**: `tracecontext datadog`
-- **context**: `http`

-Set one or more trace propagation styles that nginx will use to extract trace context from incoming requests and to inject trace context into outgoing requests.

-When extracting trace context from an incoming request, the specified styles will be tried in order, stopping at the first style that yields trace context.

-When injecting trace context into an outgoing request, all of the specified styles will be used.

-The following styles are supported:

-- `datadog` is the Datadog style.
-It uses the following headers:
-    - X-Datadog-Trace-Id
-    - X-Datadog-Parent-Id
-    - X-Datadog-Sampling-Priority
-    - X-Datadog-Origin
-    - X-Datadog-Tags
-- `tracecontext` is the W3C (OpenTelemetry) style.
-It uses the following headers:
-    - traceparent
-    - tracestate
-- `b3` is the Zipkin multi-header style.
-It uses the following headers:
-    - X-B3-TraceId
-    - X-B3-SpanId
-    - X-B3-Sampled

 ### `datadog_sample_rate`
 - **syntax** `datadog_sample_rate <rate> [on|off]`